 This assignment is taken at the end of the course.
 Students answer general questions on the emergence, character, and fall of empires.
 The test requires students to draw on their knowledge of the range of empires that we have covered in the course.

 SubmissionAll assignments are to be submitted electronically via MyUni.
 Further submission details will be included in the Course Guide.

-Students wishing to apply for an extension need to submit the relevant forms via the School Office well in advance of the due date.
+Students wishing to apply for an extension need to submit the MACA form to the Course Coordinator well in advance of the due date.

 Grades for your performance in this course will be awarded in accordance with the following scheme: